Common Causes of Amputation

 A traumatic amputation injury can have life-changing consequences.
 In addition to the immediate costs associated with an amputation and necessary emergency care, many amputation injuries leave patients with other long-term expenses.
 According to the American Medical Association (AMA), some of the typical costs of a traumatic amputation are as follows:

-- Immediate treatment — The average two-year cost of treating an amputation injury is more than $90,000.
+- Immediate treatment — The average two-year cost of treating an amputation injury is over $90,000.
 This includes the costs for care such as emergency visits, surgery, rehabilitation, prosthetic fittings, and prosthetic adjustments.

-- Secondary health conditions — Based on hospital billing records, many of the secondary health conditions commonly associated with amputation are among the most expensive conditions to treat.
-Both osteoarthritis and back problems, common with amputations, rank within the top six most costly conditions.
+- Secondary health conditions — Based on hospital billing records, many secondary health conditions commonly associated with amputation are among the most expensive diseases to treat.
+Osteoarthritis and back problems, common with amputations, rank among the top six most costly conditions.

-- Direct long-term expenses — The estimated lifetime cost of direct expenses associated with amputation injuries ranges from $345,000 to almost $600,000.
-Total lifetime costs can vary considerably depending on a patient’s age and how frequently any prosthetic devices are replaced.
+- Direct long-term expenses — The estimated lifetime cost of direct fees associated with amputation injuries ranges from $345,000 to almost $600,000.
+Total lifetime costs vary considerably depending on a patient’s age and how frequently prosthetic devices are replaced.

 - Lifetime direct and indirect expenses — The total lifetime cost of direct and indirect healthcare expenses from amputation injuries can “easily exceed” $1 million without accounting for any injury-related income losses or losses in earning potential.